l3uddz/plex_autoscan/README.md

     "ENABLED": true,
     ```

-1. You will need to authorize Google Drive.
+1. Next, you will need to authorize Google Drive.

    ```shell
    scan.py authorize